 There’s also a bathroom with a Nature’s Head composting toilet.

-You can find out more about Aaron, Cat and Stu on Instagram and their YouTube channel.
+You can learn more about Aaron, Cat, and Stu on Instagram and their YouTube channel.

 Conclusion on Short Bus Conversions